Add some color to your rice by making this simple yet beautiful-looking purple Korean rice.

 Making purple rice is so easy and takes less time than you think.
 Here is the method of cooking purple rice.

-Step 1 - In a saucepan, place both the short grain rice and black glutinous rice.
+Step One: In a saucepan, place both the short grain rice and black glutinous rice.
 Rinse the rice well until the water becomes clear.

 You will need to rinse the rice multiple times until the water becomes clear.
 Be sure the drain the water as best as you can between each rinse.